Three words for ‘almost’ in Chinese – Using “差点儿”,“几乎”and“差不多”

 饭做得差不多了,可以洗手准备吃饭了。(Fàn zuò dé chà bù duō le, kě yǐ xǐshǒu zhǔnbèi chīfàn le.)

-The meal is almost done.
+The meal is almost ready.
 Wash your hands and get ready to eat.

 差不多的广东菜他都会做。(Chàbùduō de ɡuǎnɡdōnɡ cài tā dōu huì zuò.)